slepc4py.SLEPc.PEP#

 Collective.

-Set up all the internal data structures necessary for the execution of the eigensolver.
+Sets up all the internal data structures necessary for the execution of the eigensolver.
+This includes the setup of the internal ST object.

 Return type: